John Stones

 Stones began his career with Barnsley, making his first-team debut in the Championship in March 2012 as a 17-year-old.
 He joined Premier League club Everton for around £3 million in January 2013 and amassed 95 appearances over four seasons.
 In August 2016, he signed for Manchester City for an initial £47.5 million with add-ons.
-He won the Premier League in 2018, 2019, 2021 and 2022, the EFL Cup in 2018 and 2020, and the FA Cup in 2019.
+With the club, he has won six Premier League titles, two FA Cups, two EFL Cups, and the UEFA Champions League as part of a historic continental treble in the 2022–23 season.

 Stones made his senior debut for England in May 2014 after previously being capped by England youth teams at under-19, under-20 and under-21 levels.
-He was chosen in England's squads for UEFA Euro 2016, 2018 FIFA World Cup, Euro 2020, and 2022 FIFA World Cup.
+He was chosen in England's squads for the UEFA European Championship in 2016, 2020 and 2024, reaching the final of the latter two tournaments, and the FIFA World Cup in 2018 and 2022.

 Early life

-Stones was born in Barnsley, South Yorkshire, to parents Janet and Peter Stones.
+John Stones was born on 28 May 1994 in Barnsley, South Yorkshire, to parents Janet and Peter Stones.
 He grew up in Thurlstone and attended Penistone Grammar School.